 Compensatory damages reimburse victims for their harm, whether for measurable economic losses or intangible losses.
 The goal is to make the injured party “whole” again by covering these losses and helping them move forward after an accident or injury.
 Compensatory damages are the baseline in most personal injury cases.
 They are about holding the defendant accountable for the real, tangible ways their actions disrupted the victim’s life.

-Punitive damages have a different goal.
-Instead of focusing on the victim’s losses, they are meant to punish the wrongdoer for outrageous or malicious behavior and send a message that this kind of misconduct will not be tolerated.
-These damages are not awarded as often and are usually reserved for cases involving intentional harm, fraud, or reckless disregard for safety.
+Punitive damages serve a different purpose.
+Instead of addressing the victim’s losses, they punish the wrongdoer for outrageous or malicious behavior and send a clear message that this misconduct will not be tolerated.
+Courts award these damages less frequently, usually reserving them for cases involving intentional harm, fraud, or reckless disregard for safety.

 These cases highlight the court’s commitment to holding defendants accountable for their severe wrongdoing and delivering justice where it is due.

-Unlike compensatory damages, which go entirely to the victim, punitive damages may be subject to specific state rules in Missouri.
-For example, a substantial portion of the award might be allocated to the state’s Tort Victims’ Compensation Fund, which assists individuals who cannot collect compensation through traditional means.
+Unlike compensatory damages, which go entirely to the victim, Missouri law may allocate a portion of punitive damages according to specific state rules.
+For example, the state may direct a substantial part of the award to the Tort Victims’ Compensation Fund, which helps individuals who cannot collect compensation through traditional means.

 Knowing your rights is the foundation of any compensatory or punitive damages case.
 Punitive damages, though, demand more—they require solid proof of malicious intent or extreme recklessness, which makes them harder to win.
 That’s why you need a sharp legal strategy and the right representation to build a case that stands up in court.

 If you have been hurt and need to figure out your next move, Goldblatt + Singer has your back.
 Whether it is about recovering what you have lost with compensatory damages or going after punitive damages to hold someone accountable, we are here to help.
-Call us at (314) 231-4100 or contact us online to discuss your situation.
+Call our law firm at (314) 231-4100 or contact us online to discuss your situation.

 Want more details on damages in Missouri personal injury disputes?
 Visit our website at Goldblatt + Singer for a clear explanation of compensatory and punitive damages and how they apply in Missouri.
 If you are uncertain about your next steps, give us a call.
 We are here to help.